 2. Come to the table with your wish list

 Think about what you want to achieve with your new space.
-Are you trying to maximise your property's potential, reconfigure a room, or overcome your property's constraints?
+Are you trying to maximise your property’s potential, reconfigure a room, or overcome your property’s constraints?
 What are your objectives and budget?
 Do you have a particular timescale?
-An architect can help you establish a clear brief for your project, understand your budget and offer advice on timescales for design, gaining planning permission, choosing a contractor and construction.
+An architect can help you establish a clear brief for your project, understand your budget and offer advice on timescales for design, gaining planning permission, choosing a contractor, and construction.
 He/she is your guide throughout the process.

 3. Sensible needn’t be boring

 Don’t think that good, imaginative design has to be expensive.
-An architect will help you to come up with creative solutions which maximise your space, whilst working within the constraints of your budget.
+An architect will help you to come up with creative solutions that maximise your space, whilst working within the constraints of your budget.
 A critical role of the architect is to offer independent advice on budget and costs during the design and specification stages of the project.
 They can also provide you with a summary of the main elements of the proposed works for the builder to price against, so you can see the real, like-for-like cost of your project, allowing you to make sensible, informed decisions.